Convexity on manifolds without focal points and applications: Some applications of convex functions in manifolds without focal points

-In this section, we consider the distance from a fixed point on a simply connected manifold $M$ without focal points, and the strictly convex functions derived from it, having additional properties required for our applications.
-For a fixed $p \in M$, the function $q\mapsto d^2(p, q)$ is smooth and strictly convex where $r(q)=d(p,q)$ is the distance function.
+In this section, we consider strictly convex functions on a simply connected manifold $M$ without focal points derived from the distance function.
+For a fixed $p \in M$, the function $q\mapsto d^2(p, q)$ is smooth and strictly convex where $d(p,q) = : r(q)$ is the distance function.
 This is proved by an analysis of Jacobi fields as follows.
 Note that the normalized distance-squared function $u(q)=\frac{1}{2}r^2(q)$ is smooth on $M$.
 The Hessian of $u$ is given by

-Given $v \in T_pM$, consider the Jacobi field along $t \mapsto \exp_p(tv)$ satisfying $Y(0)=0$.
+Given $v \in T_pM$, consider the Jacobi field along $t \mapsto \exp_p(tv)$ satisfying $Y_v(0)=0$.
 Then a routine calculation yields,